Coronavirus (COVID-19) advice for people with disability

 Some people with disability also face barriers to implementing basic hygiene measures and safely wearing face masks.

 As we move towards a COVIDSafe Australia and states and territories ease physical distancing measures, it’s vital to do everything you can to continue to protect yourself and others from coronavirus, including:

 - avoiding public gatherings

-- if you are sick, stay home and if you have cold or flu-like symptoms get tested
+- getting tested if you have cold or flu-like symptoms

 Make sure you continue to go to any scheduled appointments with your doctor.
 If you are worried about going to see them in person, contact them to arrange a telehealth consultation.

 You can also: